dansmyers/ProgrammingAndSoftwareDevelopment-Spring-2021/Labs/7-Object_Recursion.md

 # Practice Using Objects with Recursion

-## Brothers Poking Each Other
+## Brothers Hugging Each Other

 Take a look at the program below.
-It defines a `Brother` object, representing one of my three sons.
-Sometimes, brothers like to hug each other, but if one brother is sick, the others might get sick too.
+It defines a `Person` object, representing one of my three sons.
+Sometimes, brothers like to hug each other, but if one brother is sick the others might get sick too.

 - Ian, the youngest, likes to hug Will.
 - Will likes to hug Scott.
 - Scott doesn't like to hug anybody (this is truth).

 Suppose that Ian gets sick one day and decides to start a hug-a-thon.
 If Ian hugs Will, then Will might get sick.
 If Will continues and hugs Scott, then Scott will get sick.
+The class below defines two versions of the `infectAll` method, which is intended to model this process of infection transmission through affection.

+Study the code, then describe, **in detail**, what the two versions of `infectAll` will actually do to Scott, Will, and Ian.
+Note that I am not asking for a summary of the statements in the method, but a discussion of what will happen to the `People` defined by the program: who will get sick and in what order?
+Think carefully!

 ```
 public class ObjectRecursion {